Back to blogs

 Decentralized finance (DeFi)

-• Lending Protocols: Services like Aave and Compound offer decentralized lending and borrowing.
+• Lending protocols: Services like Aave and Compound offer decentralized lending and borrowing.

 Non-fungible tokens (NFTs)